 Cancer related fatigue

-- Cancer related fatigue is the biggest side effect.
+- Cancer related fatigue is a huge issue and effects 70-100% of cancer patients.
 It can be extremely debilitating.

 How can specialist oncology physiotherapy help:

-- Physiotherapy helps with gentle scar release & muscle tightness.
+- Physiotherapy helps with gentle scar release & muscle tightness, reducing your irritability and increasing your range through the area involved.

-- Louise Malone will give you a personalised exercise programme to help with fatigue: focusing on your own goals and enabling you return to work and life.
+- Megan Oster is able to build a personalised exercise programme to help with fatigue: focusing on your own goals and enabling you return to work, sport and life.

-Coming to terms with the physical changes in your body can be hard.
-Louise has years of experience and can assist by reducing the physical changes that scar tissue can cause plus empowering you through a bespoke exercise plan, giving you a sense of control during a time where you have so little.
-These testimonials say it all.
+Coming to terms with the physical and psychological changes in your body can be hard.
+Megan has years of experience and can assist by reducing the physical changes to your body whilst empowering you through a bespoke exercise plan, giving you a sense of control during a time where you have so little.
+These testimonials say it all